 Not included in your delivery

-• Toss carrots on a baking sheet with a large drizzle of oil, salt, and pepper. • Roast on top rack until tender, 20-25 minutes. • Carefully toss carrots with sesame seeds.
+• Toss carrots on a baking sheet with a large drizzle of oil, salt, and pepper.
+Roast on top rack until tender, 20-25 minutes. • Once roasted, carefully toss with sesame seeds.

 • While carrots roast, heat a drizzle of oil in a small pot over medium-high heat.
-Add ginger and scallion whites; cook, stirring, until fragrant, 1 minute. • Stir in rice and ¾ cup water (1¼ cups for 4 servings).
+Add ginger and scallion whites; cook, stirring, until fragrant, 1 minute. • Stir in rice, ¾ cup water (1¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• Meanwhile, pat pork* dry with paper towels. • Place panko, garlic powder, salt (we used ¾ tsp), and pepper in a gallonsize zip-close bag.
-(For 4 servings, use 1½ tsp salt.) • Place sour cream in a medium bowl; add pork and turn to evenly coat. • Add coated pork to bag with seasoned panko and seal to close.
+• Meanwhile, pat pork* dry with paper towels; place between two large pieces of plastic wrap.
+Pound with a mallet or rolling pin until pork is about ½-inch thick. • Place panko, garlic powder, salt (we used 1 tsp; 2 tsp for 4 servings), and pepper in a gallon-size zip-close bag. • Place sour cream in a medium bowl; add pork and turn to evenly coat. • Add coated pork to bag with seasoned panko and seal to close.
 Shake until pork is evenly coated.
-TIP: You may need to move around cutlets in bag, pressing with your hands, to spread out panko and make it stick.
+TIP: You may need to move around pork chops in bag, pressing with your hands, to spread out panko and make it stick.

-• Heat a ¼-inch layer of oil in a large, preferably nonstick, pan over mediumhigh heat.
-Once oil is shimmering and hot enough that a pinch of panko sizzles when added to the pan, add crusted pork (discard any panko in bag that doesn’t stick). • Cook until panko is golden brown and pork is cooked through, 2-3 minutes per side.
+• Heat a ¼-inch layer of oil in a large, preferably nonstick, pan over medium-high heat.
+Once oil is shimmering and hot enough that a pinch of panko sizzles when added to pan, add coated pork (discard any remaining panko in bag). • Cook until panko is golden brown and pork is cooked through, 3-5 minutes per side.
 (For 4 servings, cook in batches.) • Transfer to a paper-towel-lined plate.

 • Place katsu sauce in a small microwave-safe bowl; microwave until warmed through, 30 seconds. • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt and pepper. • Divide rice, pork, and carrots between plates.
 Drizzle pork with katsu sauce.
 Sprinkle with scallion greens and serve.